Tequila: Production

-Tequila is made from the blue agave plant, primarily in the area surrounding the city of Tequila 65 km northwest of Guadalajara, and in the Jaliscan Highlands (Los Altos de Jalisco) of the central western Mexican state of Jalisco.
+Tequila is made from the blue agave plant, primarily in the area surrounding the town of Tequila 65 km northwest of Guadalajara, and in the Jaliscan Highlands (Los Altos de Jalisco) of the central western Mexican state of Jalisco.
 Aside from its geographical distinction, tequila is differentiated from other varieties of mezcal in that all of the agave used in tequila is blue agave, and the methods of production are different.

 The red volcanic soils in the region of Tequila are well suited for growing the blue agave, and more than 300 million plants are harvested there each year.
 Agave grows differently depending on the region.
-Blue agaves grown in the highlands Los Altos region are larger and sweeter in aroma and taste.
+Blue agaves grown in the highland Los Altos region are larger and sweeter in aroma and taste.
 Agaves harvested in the valley region have a more herbaceous fragrance and flavor.
 Due to its historical and cultural importance, the region near Tequila was declared a UNESCO World Heritage Site in 2006, the Agave Landscape and Ancient Industrial Facilities of Tequila.

 Planting, tending, and harvesting the agave plant remains a manual effort, largely unchanged by modern farm machinery and relying on centuries-old expertise.
-The people who harvest it, the jimadores /es/, have intimate knowledge of how the plants should be cultivated, passed down from generation to generation.
+The people who harvest it, the jimadores /es/, passed down the knowledge of how the plants should be cultivated from generation to generation.

 By regularly trimming any quiotes /es/ (a stalk at the center of the plant that could grow several meters high if not cut back), the jimadores prevent the agave from flowering and dying early, allowing it to fully ripen.
 They also determine when each plant is ready to be harvested, and using a special knife called a coa (with a circular blade on a long pole), carefully cut away the leaves from the piña (the succulent core of the plant), which can average around 70 kg in the valley and 110 kg in the highlands.
 If harvested too late or too early, the piñas will not have the right amount of carbohydrates for fermentation.